-When preventative techniques are not sufficient, pests may be controlled through mechanical or physical methods, such as mowing weeds, augmentation or introduction of insect predators or parasites,and management practices which suppress the spread of the pathogens causing a disease.
+When preventative techniques are not sufficient, pests may be controlled through mechanical or physical methods, such as mowing weeds, augmentation or introduction of insect predators or parasites, and management practices that suppress the spread of the pathogens causing disease.

-The organic grower must have an Organic System Plan (OSP)(click here for form), which will include the practices used to prevent and manage pests.
+The organic grower must have an Organic System Plan (OSP), which will include the practices used to prevent and manage pests.
 The conditions for using pesticides must be documented in the OSP.
-The plan must indicate that the grower will use preventative, mechanical and physical methods, and monitor to determine if and when the pest is a threat to his crop.
-The grower uses his past records of pest problems and pesticide use to indicate in the OSP what pesticides he plans to use, if conditions warrant their use.
-The indicators (such as number of degree days) or pest thresholds that will be monitored and used to trigger the use of pesticides to prevent pests from reaching destructive levels must also be documented in the OSP.
+The plan must indicate that the grower will use preventative, mechanical, and physical methods, and monitor to determine if and when the pest is a threat to his crop.
+The grower uses his past records of pest problems and pesticide use to indicate in the OSP what pesticides he plans to use if conditions warrant their use.
+The indicators (such as the number of degree days) or pest thresholds that will be monitored and used to trigger the use of pesticides to prevent pests from reaching destructive levels must also be documented in the OSP.